 MindWise Screenings are designed to provide a safe and anonymous way for individuals to check in on their behavioral health.
-Our validated screening tools allow your community members to take self-assessment questionnaires for nine mental health conditions: depression, anxiety, substance use disorder (including opioids, tobacco, marijuana, cocaine, inhalants, and more), alcohol use disorder, posttraumatic stress disorder, eating disorder, bipolar disorder, psychosis, and adolescent depression (to be completed by parent or guardian).
+Our validated screening tools allow your community members to take self-assessment questionnaires for 10 mental health conditions: depression, anxiety, substance use disorder (including opioids, tobacco, marijuana, cocaine, inhalants, and more), alcohol use disorder, posttraumatic stress disorder, eating disorder, bipolar disorder, psychosis, gambling disorder, and adolescent depression (to be completed by parent or guardian).

 Purchasing a renewable subscription for our online screening program will give your organization full, 24/7 access with a customized URL for one year.
 Our mobile-friendly platform ensures a seamless user experience whether one is at home, in a college dorm room, at work, or on the go.

 Screening as a Tool for Early Intervention

 We know the importance of prevention when it comes to physical illness.
 Routine checkups, screenings, and general awareness can be effective strategies to recognize early signs of disease and increase chances of recovery.
 The same is true of mental illness.
 Early identification of behavioral health needs can lead to early diagnosis and treatment, which results in an improved quality of life.
 When treatment is initiated in the later, more severe stages of mental illness, it can become costly not only to the individual, but also to the community at large.
 Early intervention can prevent potential negative outcomes of mental illness including: